Anxiety Triggers, Avoidance and Exposure

 Some common triggers of anxiety include:

 - Strangers associated with fear of the unknown.

 - Certain locations associated with past stress.

 - New or different locations associated with fear of the unknown.

 - Specific phobias, such as animals, open spaces, closed spaces, or certain foods.

 - Misinterpreted messages from your body, like changes in heart rate, feeling dizzy, or being too hot or too cold.

-- Behaviors that could end poorly, such as speaking in public or taking an exam.
+- Behaviors that can end poorly, such as speaking in public or taking an exam.

 - Thoughts spinning out of control.